The text arrived early in my daughter’s sophomore year: “Might be sick. Tired all the time.” Nothing specific, but she wasn’t feeling well.

 - Check that their vaccination record is up to date (meningococcal meningitis vaccine is highly recommended for college students, as is an annual flu shot).

-Trust is essential.
-First, trust that — with some guidance from you — your student will rise to the occasion and learn how to care for him or herself.
+First, trust that — with some guidance from you — your student will rise to the occasion and learn how to care for themselves.
 Second, trust in their school.
 Most campuses make health services accessible and accommodating to students, and the staff understands the demands of college life.
 Most schools have procedures in place for dealing with common health issues.
 Melissa was impressed that her son’s college informed his professors as soon as he was diagnosed and he was automatically given extensions on assignments.

-If your student reports feeling stressed or depressed, encourage them to seek help on campus; their mental health will directly impact their physical health.
-See our related article, “Your college student’s mental health — know when to get involved.”
+If your student reports feeling stressed or depressed, encourage them to seek help on campus immediately.
+Read “Your college student’s mental health — know when to get involved.”